Hailey Bieber Fires Back At Trolls Who Say She Is ‘Too Tan’ On Her Vacation

 Hailey has been the subject of social media criticism for several weeks, but for a very different reason.
 Fans of Justin have been focused on his former relationship with singer Selena Gomez, commenting that she would always come before Hailey, his newlywed wife.

 Over the weekend, fans noticed in a post on Justin’s Instagram Stories that a video of Gomez performing had been in his Google search history.
-Of course, some believed it to be a sign that musician is not over his ex.
+Of course, some believed it to be a sign that the musician is not over his ex.
 Hailey once again took to social media to voice her own opinion on the matter, People reported.

 “I wish people didn’t have to be so cruel on social media,” she said on Twitter on Saturday.
 “People are awful to you, and then wonder why you get defensive?”